yulian-nenov/Formula-1-Season-Tracker/README.md

     - `DJANGO_SECRET_KEY`: Secret key
     - `DEBUG`: True for development, False for production
-    - `CSRF_TRUSTED_ORIGINS`: URLs, which the application should accept CSFR tokens from, separated by a comma
+    - `CSRF_TRUSTED_ORIGINS`: URLs, which the application should accept CSRF tokens from, separated by a comma
     - `ALLOWED_HOSTS`: Allowed hosts separated by commas, default ones are added for you
     - `DB_NAME`, `DB_USER`, `DB_PASSWORD`, `DB_HOST`, `DB_PORT`: Database settings
     - `CELERY_BROKER_URL`, `CELERY_RESULT_BACKEND`: Celery settings, should be a valid redis database (local or cloud)
-      - **FOR EXAMINERS:** If you do not have a redis database, you can use mine with the following url (use it for both celery environment variables): `redis://default:rhwtfoLb77Qw2wv0h7TpOib9uzoen1PE@redis-18776.c282.east-us-mz.azure.cloud.redislabs.com:18776`
+      - **FOR EXAMINERS:** If you do not have a redis database, you can use mine with the following URL (use it for both celery environment variables): `redis://default:rhwtfoLb77Qw2wv0h7TpOib9uzoen1PE@redis-18776.c282.east-us-mz.azure.cloud.redislabs.com:18776`
       Will be deleted after assessment.

 ### 3. Create Virtual Environment